← Back to Blog

 Preflight Requests (OPTIONS)

-For "non-simple" requests (PUT, DELETE, custom headers, JSON content type), the browser first sends an OPTIONS preflight request to check if the server allows it:
+For "non-simple" requests - PUT, DELETE, PATCH, or POST with application/json, or any request with custom headers like Authorization - the browser first sends an OPTIONS preflight request to ask the server if the actual request is allowed:

 OPTIONS /api/data HTTP/1.1